Akiyamka/resume/README.md

 $ pnpm build
 ```
 Builds the app for production to the `dist` folder.<br>
-It correctly bundles Solid in production mode and optimizes the build for the best performance.
+It correctly bundles application in production mode and optimizes the build for the best performance.

 The build is minified and the filenames include the hashes.<br>